SovereignCloudStack/standards/Standards/scs-0213-v1-requirements-for-container-network-interface.md

 What is a CNI?

-Indipendent from Kubernetes.
+It's independent of Kubernetes.

 ## Motivation

-Users of SCS based Kubernetes should have basic features.
+Users of SCS-based Kubernetes should have basic features.

 ## Design considerations